Reinforcement learning-based estimation for partial differential equations: Conclusions

 \section{Conclusions}

 In this paper, we have introduced the reinforcement learning reduced-order estimator (RL-ROE), a new state estimation methodology for parametric PDEs.
 Our approach relies on the construction of a computationally inexpensive reduced-order model (ROM) to approximate the dynamics of the system.
 The novelty of our contribution lies in the design, based on this ROM, of a reduced-order estimator (ROE) in which the filter correction term is given by a nonlinear stochastic policy trained offline through reinforcement learning.
+We introduce a trick to translate the time-dependent trajectory tracking problem in the offline training phase to an equivalent stationary MDP, enabling the use of off-the-shelf RL algorithms.
 We demonstrate using simulations of the Burgers and Navier-Stokes equations that in the limit of very few sensors, the trained RL-ROE vastly outperforms a Kalman filter designed using the same ROM, which is attributable to the nonlinearity of its policy (see Appendix \ref{sec:NonlinearityTrainedPolicy} for a quantification of this nonlinearity).
-Finally, the RL-ROE also yields accurate high-dimensional state estimates for reference trajectories corresponding to various parameter values without direct knowledge of the latter.
+Finally, the RL-ROE also yields accurate high-dimensional state estimates for ground-truth trajectories corresponding to various parameter values without direct knowledge of the latter.